Carstig/labinet/README.md

 ### Step 2 - Creating TFRecords from the LabelImg xml data

 #### xml to csv
 [Raccoon dataset](https://github.com/datitran/raccoon_dataset) downloaded xml_to_csv.py and put it into my repository - with adaptations for my repo.
 After conversion the aforementioned folder and path values are gone in the csv.
 Imho `xml_to_csv.py` is a bit "hardcoded".
+1. cd to `gitbase`
-- It contains the directory to search for the xml files
+2. edit xml_to_csv.py to have the correct directory to the images
-- will put all xml into one csv (no train/test splitting)
-- the csv outfile is saved to hardcoded name
+3. set the output filename (`train`)
+4. invoke `python .\scripts\xml_to_csv.py`

 #### csv to TFRecords
 I use [this script](https://github.com/datitran/raccoon_dataset/blob/master/generate_tfrecord.py) to create TFRecords.
 Change ` row_label == 'dog' `
-Open a anaconda window and switch to your tensorflow virtual env. (you need the tensorflow package installed), run (from within `$gitbase`/images )
+Open a anaconda window and switch to your tensorflow virtual env. (you need the tensorflow package installed), run (from within `$gitbase`/images/train )

 ```
-python ..\scripts\generate_tfrecord.py --csv_input=..\data\train.csv --output_path=..\data\train.record
+python ..\..\scripts\generate_tfrecord.py --csv_input=train.csv --output_path=..\..\data\train.record
 ```

 _I needed to do this from within the images directory as tensorflow starts reading the different jpg files_